 Ghislaine Dell Careers Adviser

-Acting Careers Service lead.
+Acting Head of Careers & Careers Integration.
 One-to-one careers advice appointments, group workshops and skills training.

 - I lead and manage the Careers Service team and am responsible for providing excellent careers support to all our students.